Class (programming): Partial

-The dispatcher will find both methods called over the NSData instance and invoke both of them correctly.

 Uninstantiable

 Uninstantiable classes allow programmers to group together per-class fields and methods that are accessible at runtime without an instance of the class.
 Indeed, instantiation is prohibited for this kind of class.

 For example, in C#, a class marked "static" can not be instantiated, can only have static members (fields, methods, other), may not have instance constructors, and is sealed.

 Unnamed

-An unnamed class or anonymous class is a class that is not bound to a name or identifier upon definition.
+An unnamed class or anonymous class is not bound to a name or identifier upon definition.
 This is analogous to named versus unnamed functions.

 Benefits

 The benefits of organizing software into object classes fall into three categories: